-This Panda Express Chow Mein recipe is so easy to make and tastes exactly like the Panda Express side dish.
-Have Panda at home for a fraction of the price!
+Panda Express Chow Mein recipe is so easy to make and tastes exactly like the restaurant’s signature side dish.
+Make a healthier version of Panda at home for a fraction of the price!

-Main Dishes to serve with our Panda Express Chow Mein
+Main Dishes to Serve with Panda Express Chow Mein

-Pair this some of our other Asian inspired recipes and you can have a full-on family style Chinese take-out night at home for a fraction of the price of going out.
+Pair this Chow Mein with some of our other Asian inspired recipes and you can have a full-on family style Chinese take-out night at home for a fraction of the price of going out.

 Our Version of Panda Express Chow Mein